About the Faculty

 Dr. Dan Stalder (Associate Professor)

 Dr. Stalder came to UW-Whitewater in 2004.
 He has a Ph.D. in Social/Personality Psychology from the University of Iowa and an M.S. in Mathematics from the University of Wisconsin-Milwaukee.
 Dr. Stalder currently teaches Social Psychology, statistics, and general education courses.
 His recent research and talks cover cognitive dissonance theory, need for closure, group-centrism, and social-cognitive biases, in arenas including close relationships and politics.
 He also conducts research and presents on aspects of teaching, including exam writing and the use of humor, mnemonics, and popular culture in the classroom.
-Dr. Stalder is on sabbatical in 2013-2014 to write a book on social-cognitive biases.
+Dr. Stalder has a social psychology blog at http://parbsanonymous.wordpress.com/.

 Dr. Sandra Street (Assistant Professor)